azurecitadel/azurecitadel.github.io/labs/kubernetes/part4.md

 Make a note of the Data API IP as we'll use it in the next module.

 **💬 Note.**  Assigning DNS records to the external public IP is [possible](https://github.com/kubernetes-incubator/external-dns) but outside the scope of this lab.
-Quick solution is to find the Azure Public IP in the **MC_kube-lab_aks-cluster_eastus** resource group and assign it a DNS prefix
+Quick solution is to find the Azure Public IP in the **MC_kube-lab_aks-cluster_westeurope** resource group and assign it a DNS prefix

 ## End of Module 4
 What we have have at this stage in Kubernetes can be represented as follows